AtoZ Serwis Plus

 4. Tax and Social Security Deductions: Net salaries depend on individual tax brackets and contributions to Greece’s social security system.

-5. Overtime Compensation: Employees may receive additional pay for overtime or work during public holidays, especially in industries like hospitality and construction.
+5. Overtime Compensation: Employees may receive additional pay for working overtime or on public holidays, particularly in industries such as hospitality and construction.

-6. Regional Variations: Urban areas like Athens and Thessaloniki often have slightly higher wages than rural regions.
+6. Regional Variations: Urban areas, such as Athens and Thessaloniki, often have slightly higher wages than rural regions.

-For more detailed information or role-specific data, feel free to ask!
+For more detailed information or role-specific data, please don't hesitate to ask

 Accommodation options